UWCubeSat/cpp-boot-camp/notes/compilation-and-linkage.md

 #### Macros (`#define`, `#undef`)

-Macros are definitions used by the preprocessor, and these definitions are held within its registers.
-You can sort of think of them as variables, if that helps
+Macros are custom literals that have a value associated with them.
+Whenever you use these macros, the preprocessor replaces them with the value specified.
+You can sort of think of them as constant variables, if that helps.
+Here is an example of making some macros:

 ```C
 // #define VARIABLE_TYPE_MACRO_NAME MACRO_VALUE